Edoardo Mortara: 2021–22 season

+Maserati MSG Racing (2023)

 2022–23 season

 Mortara was retained by Venturi, as it becomes Maserati MSG Racing from the 2022–23 season onwards alongside a new teammate, Maximilian Günther.

 The first round of the season was held in Mexico.
 However, the Maserati MSG Racing team's pace was not there during the whole weekend.
 He and his new teammate Guenther only qualified in the midfield and Mortara crashed out in the race.

 In the Diriyah E-Prix double header, the Maserati team continued to struggle as both cars crashed in the qualifying of race 1.
 Mortara had to start at the back of the grid.
-He was able to make good progress through the field before an unfortunate puncture that forced him to retire.
+He was able to make good progress through the field before a puncture that forced him to retire.
 In race 2, Mortara bounced back strongly and qualified in a respectable 7th position.
 He ran as high as 5th in the early stages and finished in ninth.
 This brought the first points for the Maserati MSG Racing team.

 The next round was held in Hyderabad.
 Mortara qualified in 7th position again after another strong performance in qualifying.
-In the race, he unfortunately crashed his front wing on lap 2.
+In the race, he crashed his front wing on lap 2.
 He charged his way from the back of the field after his pitstop and finished in 10th at the end of the race.

 In the Cape Town ePrix, Mortara started the ePrix strongly as he clocked the fastest time in the first practice and was second fastest in the 2nd practice.
 However, luck was not on his side as he hit the wall in the qualifying.
 His car was repaired on time for the race but he was forced to retire after 1 lap after another mechanical failure.

+The 6th round was held in Brazil.
+In qualifying, Mortara qualified strongly in 4th position.
+However, his hard work was ruined at the start of the race as he sustained front wing damage immediately after running into the back of Mitch Evans amidst a bunch up in Turn One.
+He was then forced to retire on lap 21 after being spun into the barriers by Abt's Nico Müller.

+The next 2 rounds were the double-header in Berlin.
+Mortara finished in 9th in the first race but suffered another DNF on Sunday's race.